Olivier-Boudeville/Ceylan-Traces/doc/Ceylan-Traces-Layer-technical-manual-english.rst

 - ``advanced_traces``, for smarter log tools such as LogMX (the default), as discussed below

-Indeed the most usual tool that we use for trace browsing is `LogMX <http://www.logmx.com/>`_, which we integrated:
+Indeed the tool that generally we use for trace browsing is `LogMX <http://www.logmx.com/>`_, which we integrated:

 .. image:: logmx-interface.png
 		   :scale: 45 %